vlandham/unix_intro/unix.markdown

 ## U21: The most dangerous Unix command you will ever learn!
 [U21]

 You've seen how to remove a directory with the `rmdir` command, but `rmdir` won't remove directories if they contain any files.
-So how can we remove the files we have created (in /Volumes/USB/Unix_and_Perl_course/Temp)?
+So how can we remove the files we have created (just the temporary ones for this tutorial )?
 In order to do this, we will have to use the [rm][] (remove) command.

 >***Please read the next section VERY carefully.
 Misuse of the rm command can lead to needless death & destruction***